Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Attacks and Defences in Various Levels of Distributed Learning

 \subsubsection{Brief Summary}

-The guarantee of privacy and security in terms of data sharing models relies on the per-processing on the raw data, such as perturbation, dummy, anonymization and encryption.
-As showed in Fig.~\ref{fig:data-agg}, data pre-processing happens at the first stage of a ML task, and thus, these pre-processing techniques are usually harmful to the utility of systems or involved extra computations.
-Therefore, it is more practical to select a proper mechanism to hide the sensitive information from shared data while alleviating the negative influences on the system utility.
+The guarantee of privacy and security in terms of data sharing models relies on the pre-processing of the raw data, such as perturbation, dummy, anonymization, and encryption.
+As shown in Fig.~\ref{fig:data-agg}, data pre-processing happens at the first stage of a ML task, and thus, these pre-processing techniques are usually harmful to the utility of systems or involved extra computations.
+Therefore, it is more practical to select a proper mechanism to hide sensitive information from shared data while alleviating the negative influences on the system's utility.